ShevchikUnsupportedProjects/TNTRun/README.md

 # TNTRun_reloaded

-This was originally forked from the (now unsupported) TNTRun by Shevchik for Minecraft v1.9 and has been improved and updated as new versions of Minecraft have been released, so that it supports all Minecraft versions from 1.8 through to 1.15.
+This was originally forked from the (now unsupported) TNTRun by Shevchik for Minecraft v1.9 and has been improved and updated as new versions of Minecraft have been released.
+The latest version runs on all Minecraft versions from 1.13 to 1.5.2, while the legacy version is for servers running Minecraft versions from 1.8 through to 1.12.2.

 ## Description

 TNTRun is a fully automated minigame plugin that is based on the popular map TNTRUN.
-For those who don't know what it is, here is an explanation.
 Players start on a layer of sand and every block that they step on disappears.
-If they fall through a hole, they continue on the layer of sand below.
+If a player falls through a hole, he will continue to run on the layer below.
 When a player falls through the final layer he loses the game.
-The last player wins the game.
+The last player remaining wins the game.

 ## Download